The pretty, the in-between and just plain green!13 Oct

 What can I do if my hair goes green from overusing MUVO Ultra Rose Shampoo?

-Firstly we advise that you use a clarifying (deep cleansing) shampoo.
+Firstly, we advise that you use MUVO Deep Cleansing Shampoo to remove any residual colour build up in the hair.
 Depending on how bad the green is you may need to do this over a 2 week period.
 If the green is not budging, we would recommend that you visit your hairdresser to remove the dye with a direct dye lifter.
 DO NOT bleach bath your hair!
 Doing this will only push the green further into the hair shaft and possibly create damage to the hair.
 We do not want this to happen!

 I’ve used Ultra Rose, but I’m not getting any results!

 This is a tricky one to answer, with many variables.
 Let’s start with pre-lightened hair.
 Your hair may be pre-lightened, but is it pre-lightened enough?
 The lighter and cleaner your pre-lightened blonde, the brighter more vibrant results will occur when using MUVO Ultra Rose Shampoo.